iperf3(1) 맨 페이지 - 윈디하나의 솔라나라

 to the client

-window size / socket buffer size (this gets sent to the server
+set socket buffer size / window size.
+This value gets sent to

 -M, --set-mss n